Database Changes

 Migration not applied after deploy

-Symptom: New table doesn't exist in production despite SQL file being in migrations/.
+Symptom: New table doesn't exist in staging despite SQL file being in migrations/.

 Causes: